crowdfavorite-mirrors/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.3 =
+* Fix: Fixed an issue with the 'Load more' button not always showing when displaying Instagram photos from multiple User IDs
+* Fix: Moved the initiating sbi_init function outside of the jQuery ready function so that it can be called externally if needed by Ajax powered themes/plugins

 = 1.3.2 =
 * New: Added an option to disable the mobile layout
 * New: Added an setting which allows you to use the plugin with an Ajax powered theme